 Those in the Field Trip Class who choose the BUS option for a trip must come to the Berrien Springs Middle School cafeteria prior to departure.
 Those choosing to DRIVE to a Field Trip location merely meet at the trip location.
 All other community classes are held in locations all over the tri-county area.
 Consult the Community Resource Class links for individual class locations and details.

 All these classes are free?

 Yes!
-There are no class fees for any of our virtual or community resource classes except for private music lessons lasting longer than 30 min. (parents pay the difference).
+There are no class fees for any of our virtual or community resource classes except for Independent Music Study lessons lasting longer than 30 min. (parents pay the difference).
 The only expenditures are for adult and/or non-enrolled sibling discounted admission fees for field trips (if that class is chosen), and expected items that may need to be purchased as a natural consequence of participating in a particular class.
 For example, if your student begins guitar lessons or ballet, you will need to borrow or buy a guitar or ballet shoes or music books.
 Dual enrollment college classes: tuition, regularly assessed fees and books are paid for by BSPS up to a maximum limit.
 Dual enrollment books, unless rented, MUST be returned to BSPS at the end of each semester.
 Rentals must be returned to the college on time.

 *Please note: it is important to make as informed a decision as possible when choosing your student's Community Resource classes.
 Most locations will allow a student to drop a class after one meeting, at no charge, if it wasn't a good fit for the student, but not all.
 Some classes plan ahead based on the number that have signed up and have purchased materials, hired teachers, etc. and there might be a fee for class time or materials given to the student if the student drops after one or two sessions.
 The school cannot pay for classes that students do not complete, so choose wisely; if you do not take the class off of your student's schedule by the deadline, you may be asked to pay for the class time incurred prior to dropping the class.

 Are grades or credit given for any classes?

 Neither traditional grades nor official credits are given for homeschooled and private school students for any class (except college classes), they are either pass/fail or complete/incomplete as appropriate.
 Partnership students who fail to meet the minimum attendance requirement for classes remaining on their schedule as of the end of count month or who otherwise fail a class will receive a 'NC' (no credit) in BSPS' PowerSchool record.
 The student may be disallowed from taking the same, similar or any future partnership classes at the discretion of the Partnership Director.
 Community teachers will give a pre-test to all students regarding their prior knowledge of the class subject, and the same test as a post-test at the end of the semester to assess the knowledge the student gained during the semester.
 Teachers submit class percentages to the Partnership Director which is used to show overall Program efficacy in helping students learn these valuable subjects.

 Are there attendance requirements?

 Yes, students are expected to attend at least 80% of each class on the schedule and must "pass" every class.
 Attendance for field trips is kept by partnership staff as parents sign in on the morning of each trip.
 To maintain the integrity of the program, we need to demonstrate an overall excellent rate of completion of classes taken by our students.
 Each Community Project Based Learning class teacher takes their own form of attendance; if a student consistently doesn't show, then we will drop them from that class and the family may be responsible for payment incurred up to that point.
-Failure to consistently attend any of the classes chosen, including virtuals, jeopardizes continuation in the Partnership.
+Failure to consistently attend any of the classes chosen, including virtuals, will result in the student losing Partnership privileges.
 Academic achievement in each class is ultimately determined by the parent, with feedback and/or tangible evidence from teachers and projects.

 Can my student be part of another school and this Partnership?

 Students must be not be full-time public school students in any school other than BSPS.
 Students may belong to any homeschool program, such as co-ops and networks, and be members of the Partnership.
-Students may not be registered in any public school, including publicly funded (free) virtual (online) schools, academies (except for programs provided by Berrien Springs Public Schools), and so on.
-Students may not be full time students in any private or parochial school as long as they live within Berrien Springs School District.
+Students may not be registered full-time in any public school, including publicly funded (free) virtual (online) schools, academies (except for programs provided by Berrien Springs Public Schools), and so on.
+Students may be full time students in any private or parochial school as long as they live within Berrien Springs School District.
 Private school students living outside of the District are not eligible.
 Students may not be part of another partnership at the same time.